mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 ```

 10) We should now be able to run our browser and visit  http://localhost:8080 without an error.
 The web page should connect to the bidirectional web socket on port 6969.
 But, we are missing the updates from Node-RED.
-We need to add a websocket node to the Node-RED palette so that the microcontroller's updates arrive.
+We need to add a WebSocket node to the Node-RED palette so that the microcontroller's updates arrive.

 11) In Node-RED, disable the HTTP Request node and the function node that prepares the HTTP request.
-Add a new websocket out node named "Node-RED to websocket".
+Add a new WebSocket out node named "Node-RED to WebSocket".
 The type property should be "Connect to".
 The url field should be ws://localhost:6969 (note, we are using the "ws" scheme and not the "http" scheme).

 12) Vist the web site at http://localhost:8080 and heartbeats should appear on the Microcontroller Status Page as they arrive.